wkumari/draft-wkumari-opsawg-sdi/README.md

    that does not have a valid configuration file, and will start the "autoboot" process.
-This is a well documented process, but the high level overview is that it will use DHCP to obtain an IP address and config server.
-It will then use TFTP to download a configuration file, based upon its serial number (this document modifies the
+This is a well documented process, but the high level overview is that it will use DHCP to obtain an IP address and configuration server.
+It will then use TFTP to download a configuration file, based upon its serial number (this document